Senior Honors Thesis

 English majors may apply to write a Senior Honors Thesis, which is a two-semester critical or creative project involving an advanced level of work in an area that students have already studied as part of their major.
 The thesis is guided by a faculty advisor and a second reader, both of whom should be full-time members in the English Department.
 The application process is different for critical and creative writing projects, so read below for specific instructions.
 Once the proposal is approved by the English Department, students register for ENG 0199A (Fall) and ENG 0199B (Spring), both 4 credit courses that also include a required year-long senior thesis workshop.

 Please note that students cannot register for the Fall honors thesis course until a proposal has been approved by the English Department.
-Potential thesis writers should begin the proposal submission process early in the Spring semester of their junior year.
+Potential thesis writers should begin the proposal submission process early in the Spring semester of their junior year as proposals are due by April 19.

 Qualifications